On the Abel-N\"orlund-Voronoi summability and instability of rational maps: Proofs of the main theorems

-Integrating Equation \eqref{eq.posrad} of Corollary \ref{cor.posrad} against $\tilde{\mu}$ as in Lemma \ref{lemma.31}, taking limits with respect to $\lambda_i$ and applying the assumption that all $*$-weak limits of $\nu_i$ are 0, we get our claim.
+To finish the proof, we take $\lambda_i\to 1$ and apply Lemma \ref{lm.measures} and the discussion above to the Equation \eqref{eq.posrad} of Corollary \ref{cor.posrad} to get almost everywhere on the dissipative set $D(R)$ and uniformly on compacts subsets of $F(R)\setminus P(R).$\end{proof} Now we are ready to prove the Abel version of Theorem \ref{th.NorlundTop}.

-To finish the proof, we take $\lambda_i\to 1$ in Equation \eqref{eq.posrad} of Corollary \ref{cor.posrad}.
-In order to get almost everywhere on the dissipative set $D(R)$ and uniformly on compacts subsets of $F(R)\setminus P(R).$\end{proof}
+\begin{theorem} Assume that for a critical point $c\in J(R)$ the sequence measures $\{\nu_{\lambda_i}\}$ converges $*$-weakly to $0$ for a suitable sequence $\lambda_i<1$ converging to $1.$ Then $R$ is an unstable map whenever $c$ and the individual postcritical set $P_c(R)$ are separated by the Fatou set. \end{theorem}

-\begin{proof}[Proof of Theorem B] By contradiction, assume that $R$ is structurally stable.
-Then as in the claim in the proof of Theorem \ref{the.tec.principal} we get On the other hand, $A_{R(c)}(z,\lambda_i)$ converges to $0$ uniformly on compact subsets of $F(R)\setminus P(R).$ By assumption we can select a Jordan curve $g\subset F(R)\setminus P(R)$ separating $c$ and $P_c$.
-By Cauchy's theorem we have a contradiction. \end{proof}
+\begin{proof} By contradiction, assume that $R$ is structurally stable.
+Then by Lemma \ref{lm.measures} we get On the other hand, by Proposition \ref{the.tec.principal} we have that converges to $0$ uniformly on compact subsets of $F(R)\setminus P(R).$ By assumption we can select a Jordan curve $\gamma \subset F(R)\setminus P(R)$ separating $c$ and $P_c(R)$.
+Since $A_{R(c)}(z, \lambda_i)$ is holomorphic for $z$ in the interior of $\gamma$, by Cauchy's theorem we have a contradiction. \end{proof}